 - Movie time!
 Think about classic movies that are age appropriate (the ones YOU used to love!) and watch with your kids.
 You can set up a mini drive in or theatre style setting.
 Pop some popcorn and enjoy!
 TIP: Take this time to watch the movie together, not to do some extra housework 😉

 - Become little scientists – do an activity like this simple colour one or amaze them with the classic baking soda/vinegar concoction.

 - Create an activity circle.
 Sing and dance around it until the music stops then pick up a card to do the action.

 - Bring the indoor toys outside.
 Playmobil and My Little Pony characters can find a whole new world to explore in the garden or on the patio!

 - Create an art gallery!

-- Visit a museum (Ottawa has many!).
+- Visit a museum.
 Don’t have access to a family-friendly museum?
 Have your kids create one!
 Set up ‘areas’ where they can display their ‘artifacts’.